eikev

 Body, mind, and spirit.

 As physical beings, it’s our purpose to act upon the physical world.
-While all action is an outgrowth of thinking and feeling, it’s not enough to think great thoughts or to feel great love.
-Thoughts and feelings are but the vehicles through which we can affect change.
+Thoughts and feelings are but the inspiration, the vehicles through which we can affect change.
 Nothing is created by just thinking about it, or by just talking about it.

 And love—both love of God and love of another human being—without action, is only a four letter word.

-This week I’m going to serve Shabbat comfort food.
+This week I’m going to serve what is to me, Shabbat comfort food.
+I guess that makes it a continuation of last week’s theme.
 That’s not so much about the parasha as it is about my life.
-It’s what I need right now.
-I’ll also make enough to bring to a friend who could use a big bowl of TLC right about now.
+It’s the physical manifestation of the cosmic hug that I need right now.

 I’ve previously given you a recipe for chicken in the pot—it’s a great communal dish— but for this week I’m going to make individual portions, pre-plated in the kitchen.
 It’s a more elegant, more formal way to serve it, and it’s also convenient for making take-away packages.
-Each crock or bowl will have dill and saffron matzo balls with a surprise stuffing, chestnut and shiitake kreplach, an array of tender vegetables, and half a Cornish hen.
+Each crock or bowl will have matzo balls seasoned with dill and saffron and filled with a surprise stuffing, plus chestnut and shiitake kreplach, an array of tender vegetables, and half a Cornish hen.

 Dessert will be a Persian Love Cake.